thedarkwriter/courseware-lms-content/courses/an_introduction_to_the_forge.md

 # An Introduction to the Forge
 The Puppet Forge is a community of content creators.
-It is also a repository of modules written by our community of Puppet users for both Puppet Open Source and Puppet Enterprise IT automation software.
+It is also a repository of modules written by our community of Puppet users for both Puppet Open Source and Puppet Enterprise.

 At the end of this course you will be able to: